-Main Mod Point in document PPLP page no. Proposed Main Modification to Places and Policies Local Plan Submission Draft Reason for change Chapter Chapter 5: Urban Character Area MM01 Policy UA11: Affinity Water, Shearway p.
+Main Mod Point in document PPLP page no. Proposed Main Modification to Places and Policies Local Plan Submission Draft Chapter 5: Urban Charac ter Area MM01 Policy UA11: Affinity Water, Shearway p.
 73 Insert additional bullet point after bullet point 2 to address impact on the setting of the Kent Downs Area of Outstanding Natural Beauty (AONB).
 Renumber subsequent bullet points.
-To reflect the allocation's location within the setting of Road, Cheriton "Policy UA11 the Kent Downs AONB.
-Affinity Water, Shearway Road, Cheriton The site is allocated for residential development with an estimated capacity of 70 dwellings, 3,500sqm of complementary Class B1a (office) commercial floorspace and an area of public open space.
-To reflect the allocation's location within the setting of the Kent Development proposals will be supported where: 1.
-A comprehensive masterplan is prepared for the redevelopment of the site, which also demonstrates how the existing facilities will be re-provided within the area north of Shearway Road; To reflect the allocation's location within the setting of the Kent 2.
+Road, Cheriton "Policy UA11 Affinity Water, Shearway Road, Cheriton The site is allocated for residential development with an estimated capacity of 70 dwellings, 3,500sqm of complementary Class B1a (office) commercial floorspace and an area of public open space.
+Development proposals will be supported where: 1.
+A comprehensive masterplan is prepared for the redevelopment of the site, which also demonstrates how the existing facilities will be re-provided within the area north of Shearway Road; 2.
 Approximately 3,500sqm B1a of new commercial floorspace is provided at the western end of the site in a way that is compatible with the neighbouring commercial uses and new housing, without having an adverse impact on the continuing viability of the commercial uses or the amenities of future residential occupants; 3.
 There is a high quality of design that responds to the site's location within the setting of the AONB, paying particular regards to materiality, massing and roofscape;